2202-XU-CSCC22B/groupD/README.md

 - JWT Authentication is used.
 [VIEW ALL MEMBERS](http://ec2-54-253-215-31.ap-southeast-2.compute.amazonaws.com:8080/api/v1/member/all)

 ### Disclaimer
 - Our JWT Token was stored via Session Storage.
 We are completely aware that this is a bad practice as this is vulnerable to attacks.
 - We can configure this by storing the Token Via HTTPS COOKIE-Only header.
 - Honestly , nalimtan lang gyud namu ug butang sir.
 Sorry ✌
+- Medyo hasol man gud kaayo mag update ug changes sa akong deployment kay beginners pa.
+- This made us realize why Docker is important.
+Mag study nmi ani next time.
+- Thank you sir!!!